bd-j/prospector/doc/models.rst

 :doc:`advanced`.)

 The ``run_params`` dictionary of arguments (including command line modifications) can be used to change how the model parameters are specified within this method before the :py:class:`prospect.models.ProspectorParams` model object is instantiated.
 For example, the value of a fixed parameter like ``zred`` can be set based on values in ``run_params`` or additional parameters related to dust or nebular emission can be optionally added based on switches in ``run_params``.

-Useful model objects include :py:class:`prospect.models.SedModel` and :py:class:`prospect.models.SpecModel`.
-The latter includes tools for emission line marginalization for spectroscopic data.
+Useful model objects include :py:class:`prospect.models.SpecModel` and :py:class:`prospect.models.PolySpecModel`.
+The latter includes tools for optimization of spectrophotometric calibration.

+.. |Codename| replace:: Prospector